Amana® Policy Concerning Online Sales to Consumers

 Homeowners using the Internet to locate information regarding residential heating, ventilation, and cooling (HVAC) systems may discover several sites offering a direct-to-homeowner purchase opportunity.
 HVAC systems and components are designed to be installed by qualified HVAC technicians.
 The installation of HVAC systems includes electrical, gas and refrigerant connections and is generally regulated by a multiple sets of laws, codes and guidelines at the federal, state and local levels.
 Further, the failure to properly install HVAC equipment can raise personal safety and performance concerns.

-No warranty is offered on Amana brand equipment purchased by consumers over the Internet, including web-based auctions, telephone or other electronic means, unless the unit is installed by a dealer adhering to all applicable federal, state, and local codes, policies, and licensing requirements.
+No warranty coverage is offered on Amana brand equipment purchased by consumers over the Internet, including web-based auctions, telephone or other electronic means, unless the unit is installed by a dealer adhering to all applicable federal, state, and local codes, policies, and licensing requirements.

 This policy is necessary to ensure that Amana brand equipment is installed properly, in compliance with applicable laws, rules and codes, and in a manner that addresses safety concerns and the proper performance of Amana brand equipment.

 As outlined below, the failure to comply with this policy could lead to violations of applicable law that are punishable by fines.

 It is common that an HVAC installer must be licensed by the state or municipality in which the HVAC equipment is to be installed.
 Some jurisdictions may, in addition, have permitting requirements.
 (Consult your local laws and rules to determine the requirements imposed by your jurisdiction.)
 Further, local building codes often require that specific types of HVAC connections be made by licensed professionals.
 For example, licensed plumbers may be required to make any gas or water connections necessary in the installation of an HVAC system; and licensed electricians may be required to make all electrical connections to the HVAC system.